-The Very Hungry Caterpillar by Eric Carle is a popular and familiar story and offers opportunities to make cross curricular links and links to counting and number comparisons as well as the order of the days of the week.
+The Very Hungry Caterpillar by Eric Carle is of course a popular and familiar story.
+It offers opportunities to make cross-curricular links and links to counting and number comparisons, as well as the order of the days of the week.

-Adapted, with permission, from ideas in Kate Tucker's book 'Mathematics Through Play in the Early Years', published by Sage ISBN 978-1-84860-884-9
+This activity is adapted, with permission, from 'Mathematics Through Play in the Early Years' by Kate Tucker